vrineau/Agatta/README.md

 To install Agatta, you need to use the wheel file in the `dist` folder.
 Detailed explanations are available in the [tutorial](https://github.com/vrineau/Agatta/wiki/Tutorial).

-The package implements a pipeline for efficient heuristic searches that requires the installation of a PAUP* command-line binary ([phylosolutions.com/paup-test/](phylosolutions.com/paup-test/)) or TNT (http://www.lillo.org.ar/phylogeny/tnt/).
+The package implements a pipeline for efficient heuristic searches that requires the installation of WQFM (https://github.com/Mahim1997/wQFM-2020), TNT (http://www.lillo.org.ar/phylogeny/tnt/), or a PAUP* command-line binary (http://phylosolutions.com/paup-test).

 ## Documentation and Support